AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 If you are upgrading from release 6.5.x or later, follow the guidelines and procedures in `Upgrading the Aviatrix Cloud Network Platform <https://docs.aviatrix.com/HowTos/selective_upgrade.html>`_.
 If you are upgrading from release 6.4.x or earlier, follow the guidelines and procedures in `Inline Software Upgrade for 6.4 and Earlier Releases <https://docs.aviatrix.com/HowTos/inline_upgrade.html>`_.

+If you deploy your Aviatrix platform with Terraform, see the `Aviatrix Terraform Release Notes <https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs/guides/release-notes>`_.

 6.4.3049 (04/08/2022)
 =======================